brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 - `linear_distribute(B, E, N)` produces a range of `N` values linearly distributed from `B` to `E`.
 - `repeat(V)` is an infinite range of a single value, equivalent to `generate([V]{ return V; })`.
 - `repeat_n(V, N)` is `N` copies of `V`, equivalent to `generate_n([V]{ return V; }, N)`.
+- `outer_product(E...)` is a range that isn't in range-v3, but is a slight generalization of cartesian product - it takes a bunch of ranges and yields a range of range of tuples.
+In other words, `cartesian_product(E...)` is equivalent to `outer_product(E...) | join`.

 These vary wildly in complexity (`repeat` is certainly far simpler than `cartesian_product`).
-But we're not sure any of these is quite important enough to be Tier 1 caliber, so we simply consider them to be lower priority.
+But the two product ranges come up sufficiently often and are sufficiently complicated to merit Tier 1 priority.

-`generate` and `generate_n` in particular need special care to deal with [res.on.data.races]{.sref}.
+The rest, we consider lower priority.
+And `generate` and `generate_n` in particular need special care to deal with [res.on.data.races]{.sref}.
 The current implementation of `generate_n` in range-v3 has a data race.

 ## Other view adapters

 Other range adapters that we haven't talked about yet, but aren't sure how to group exactly, are:

 - `adjacent_filter(P)` is an extension of `filter` that rather than taking a unary predicate and going one element at a take takes a binary predicate and goes pairwise through the elements.
-Similar to `zip_tail_with(P) | views::keys` except that it always keeps the first element.
+Similar to `adjacent | filter(@_applied_@(P)) | views::keys` except that it always keeps the first element.
 - `adjacent_remove_if(P)` is similar to `adjacent_filter(not_fn(P))`, except that it always keeps the last element.
 - `cycle(R)` produces an infinite ranges that, well, cycles through `R` repeatedly.
 - `scan(R, F, V)` is the lazy view version of `std::inclusive_scan`, except not having a defaulted binary operation.